 I’m not going to go into this in great detail, but here’s the summary.
 For more info, look at Optimax’s info page.

 - ReLEx SMILE: A laser is used to create a lenticule in the cornea, and is removed through a micro incision.
 The newest procedure and also the least invasive.
-Takes longer for vision to stabilize but less dry eye symptoms.
+Takes longer for vision to stabilize but there are less dry eye symptoms.
 Yet to gain USFDA approval, but approved and currently in use in countries such as Australia and UK.

 What happens in the initial consult?